anthonyjlmorel/ajlm.build-tools/readme.md

 *PATH_TO_REPO_PKG*: file path to repository package.json file

-Executes a command on a sub package dependency tree (starting from leaves):
+Executes a command on a sub package dependency tree:

 `` node index --exec CMD --pkg PATH_TO_PKG ``